ms0/crypto/README.md

 share.py is copied from the pymath repository; it demonstrates secret sharing; see secretsharing.html in pymath repository

+md5.py contains code for the deprecated MD5 hash algorithm described in RFC1321

 sha2.py contains code for algorithms described in NIST.FIPS.180-4, including SHA1 and SHA2 family

 sha3.py contains code for algorithms described in NIST.FIPS.202, including SHAKE and SHA3 family